• Skip to primary navigation

 Why Foraging With Kids is a Great Family Activity

 As a parent, it probably comes as no surprise to you that today's average child spends far more time indoors than you did as a child.
-And that for many kids, screentime, whether it's on a gaming system, tablet or smartphone app, might win out over spending time outside.
+And that for many kids, screentime, whether it's on a gaming system, tablet, or smartphone app, might win out over spending time outside.

 Some parents might find that with older kids, even if you entice them outside they quickly get bored.
 That's why it helps to have different activities planned - like foraging.
-You spend time together outdoors, get some fresh air, and learn about what's growing wild in your area.

 Or, if you're a homeschooling and work-at-home parent like me, who sometimes gets preoccupied with indoor work on my laptop and smartphone, foraging with kids lets me give them my undivided attention.